German cabinet approves identity card for refugees

 German Chancellor Angela Merkel has come under increasing criticism by opposition groups and some of her conservative allies for opening up Germany's borders to Syrian refugees, criticism that has increased since the Nov.
 13 attacks in Paris.

-The cards will include information on refugees' date and place of birth, nationality and gender, as well as a photo and details on height and eye color.
-Registration centers will also take fingerprints.
+The cards will include information on refugees' date and place of birth, nationality and gender, as well as a photo and details on height and eye colour.
+Registration centres will also take fingerprints.

 "This way we can try and better detect people who are trying to disguise their identity," Interior Minister Thomas De Maiziere said in a statement.